anubra266/choc-ui/.github/ISSUE_TEMPLATE/3-website.md

 ---
-name: "💻 Website Idea"
+name: "💻 Website Idea or Correction"
-about: Suggest an idea for the website
+about: Correct or Suggest an idea for the website
 ---

 <!--